Oliver Peoples: In film, television and music

+2017, Bono from U2 wears Oliver Peoples 'Row After Midnight' frames.

-2022, Kevin Costner wears Oliver Peoples in the TV series, Yellowstone.
+2022, Kevin Costner wears Oliver Peoples in the television series, Yellowstone.

-2022, Theo James and Aubrey Plaza wear Oliver Peoples in the HBO series White Lotus.
+2022, Theo James and Aubrey Plaza wear Oliver Peoples in the HBO series The White Lotus.

+2023, Jeremy Strong as Kendall Roy wears Oliver Peoples in the HBO series Succession.

 Collaborations

-In 1994, Oliver Peoples and Sir Elton John collaborate to create a series of frames with a portion of the proceeds going to the Elton John AIDS Foundation.
-LINK This marks the first collaboration with the brand.
+In 1994, Oliver Peoples and Sir Elton John collaborated to create a series of frames with a portion of the proceeds going to the Elton John AIDS Foundation.
+This marked the first collaboration with the brand.

 In 2009, Oliver Peoples collaborated with actress Zooey Deschanel for a signature pair of sunglasses called "Zooey."

-In 2012, Oliver Peoples collaborated with the Peck estate to launch the Gregory Peck style inspired by Peck’s character in the film, To Kill a Mockingbird.
+In 2012, Oliver Peoples collaborated with the Peck estate to launch the Gregory Peck style inspired by Peck's character in the film "To Kill a Mockingbird".

-In 2013, Oliver Peoples collaborated with French women’s brand, Isabel Marant.
+In 2013, Oliver Peoples collaborated with French women's brand Isabel Marant.

-In 2015, Oliver Peoples collaborated with Rodarte., Public School. and fragrance brand Byredo.
+In 2015, Oliver Peoples collaborated with Rodarte Public School. and fragrance brand Byredo.

 In 2016, Oliver Peoples collaborated with the luxury fashion label established by Mary-Kate and Ashley Olsen, The Row.

-In 2019, Oliver Peoples collaborate with the Grant estate to launch the Cary Grant style inspired by Grant’s character in the film, North by Northwest.
+In 2019, Oliver Peoples collaborated with the Grant estate to launch the Cary Grant style inspired by Grant's character in the film "North by Northwest".

-In 2020, Oliver Peoples collaborated with premium audio company, Master & Dynamic.
+In 2020, Oliver Peoples collaborated with premium audio company Master & Dynamic.

-In 2021, Oliver Peoples collaborated with Italian luxury brand, Brunello Cucinelli, and fashion house, Frère.
+In 2021, Oliver Peoples collaborated with Italian luxury brand Brunello Cucinelli, and fashion house, Frère.

-In 2023, Oliver Peoples collaborated with LA streetwear brand, Madhappy.
-The same year, they also launched an exclusive line with New York womenswear brand, Khaite.
+In 2023, Oliver Peoples collaborated with New York womenswear brand Khaite.

 Boutiques

-As of 2022, the brand has 35 stores in North America, Europe, and Asia.
+As of 2022, the brand has 42 stores in North America, Europe, and Asia.